MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 See [Azure Policy for Media Services](security-azure-policy.md#azure-policies-private-endpoints-and-media-services) to understand the application of Azure Policy for private endpoint scenarios.

-## Azure Storage private endpoints and Media Services
+## Media Services storage private endpoints

 With a virtual network and private endpoints for storage accounts, you can use the private endpoint to access the storage account from your on-premises network.
 This will block all Internet access to the storage account.